 How to differentiate between a Google bot visit and a Bing bot visit?

-by naomi_cronin , in category: Local SEO , a year ago
+by naomi_cronin , in category: Local SEO , 2 years ago

 How to differentiate between a Google bot visit and a Bing bot visit?